brentp/bowfast/aligner-compare/README.rst

 .. image:: https://raw.github.com/brentp/bowfast/master/aligner-compare/images/solid-3.png

+Lines are created by varying the mapping quality cutoff from 0 to 255.
+Since bowtie outputs 255 for all reads, it doesn't have a line.

 The green line is at a mapping quality of 22, I'll use reads at or above that mapping quality from BFAST.